 Few symbols encapsulate the Christmas season quite as well as the Christmas tree.
-Each year, homes throughout the world are illuminated by festive lights; strands of tinsel and ornaments reflecting brightly in the window as the people inside warm themselves by the fire sipping eggnog and awaiting the arrival of Santa Claus.
+Each year, homes around the world are illuminated by their festive lights.
+Strands of tinsel and ornaments reflect brightly in the window as the people inside warm themselves by the fire, sipping eggnog and awaiting the arrival of Santa Claus.

 Indeed, the surprising history of Christmas trees originates with pagan winter solstice celebrations, a fact that once made the now-popular symbol a point of contempt in Christian cultures.

-So, how did this once controversial symbol become a central element to Christmas celebrations?
+So, how did a tree become a central element of Christmas celebrations?

 The Importance Of Evergreen Trees In Pagan Yule Celebrations